 The integration of hormesis into pest management strategies represents a promising approach to creating more effective, environmentally friendly, and sustainable pest control methods.
-By focusing on the advantageous effects of low pesticide doses, it is possible to enhance pest management efficacy while minimizing adverse impacts on ecosystems and reducing the risk of resistance development.
+By focusing on the advantageous effects of low pesticide doses, it is possible to enhance pest management risk of resistance development.
 Hormesis is important to understand for a number of reasons: